 TO SHARING RESOURCES, IDEAS AND SOLUTIONS FOR PEOPLE AND BUSINESSES WHO

-WANT TO LIVE AND WORK EITHER PARTIALLY OR COMPLETELY
+WANT TO LIVE AND WORK EITHER PARTIALLY OR COMPLETELY OFF THE GRID.

 For people who support Renewable Energy.
 For everyone who has made a commitment to reducing their carbon footprint.
 And, most of all; for everyone who wants to leave something better on earth for our children.

 "The term off-the-grid (OTG) or off-grid refers to living in a self-sufficient manner without reliance on one or more public utilities."

 "Off-the-grid homes are autonomous —they do not rely on municipal water supply, sewer, natural gas, electrical power grid or similar utility services.
 A true "off the grid" or "off-grid" house is able to operate completely independently of all traditional public utility services.
 The idea has been recently popularized by certain celebrities including Ed Begley Jr. who stars in Living With Ed television show on the Home & Garden Television network.
 Actress Darryl Hannah also promotes "off-grid" living and constructed her home in Colorado according to those principles."

 Your first decision is; where you will Live Off-Grid?
 Will you stay where you are in your existing home, or will you move?
 If you stay in your home, you can install solar panels, dig a well, install a windmill, use energy efficient appliances, and simply conserve all your energy usage.

 Living off the grid without reliance on public utilities for things like electricity and water is becoming increasingly more popular.
 If Daryl Hannah, Ed Begley and Jesse Ventura are doing it, then maybe it's something we all might consider.